geoHeil/awesome-tools/real-world-dataflow-problems.md

 - but watch out that communication skills are great as well
 - make sure to have enough *process* and engineering in the team to build a solid and *regular* IT software development lifecycle process accoring to current standards
 - not any (great) developer is a great teamlead

+## big data
+**DO NOT do big data!** unless you really have big data and fully understand all the consequences of a distributed system.